-2.2 Security controls
+2.1.4 Security controls

-Configure routers to use RADIUS, TACACS+, LDAP, and local authentication to validate users requesting access to the network.
-The order in which authentication is processed among RADIUS, TACACS+, LDAP, and local can be specifically configured.
+Configure routers to use RADIUS, TACACS+, LDAP, and local AAA methods to validate users requesting access to the network.
+The order in which requests are processed among RADIUS, TACACS+, LDAP, and local can be specifically configured.
 In other words, the authentication order can be configured to process authorization through TACACS+ first, then RADIUS for authentication and accounting.
 Local access can be specified next in the authentication order if the RADIUS and TACACS+ servers are not operational.
 The security methods capabilities are listed in Table 5: Security methods capabilities.